matboivin/libasm/doc/cheatsheet.md

 Steps:

-- Reverse the sign of the error code to get the positive error code
+- Reverse the sign of the error code to get the positive error code and save it (push)
-- Moves function's return from rax to rdi to pass it to `__errno_location`
 - Call `__errno_location`
 - The return of `__errno_location` is the address of the errno variable
-- Set its value with the error code
+- Set its value with the error code (pop)

 ### MacOs